code-smith/react-native-scrollable-tab-view/README.md

 ## react-native-scrollable-tab-view (lazy load)
 This is a feature built into the Awesome [react-native-scrollable-tab-view component](https://github.com/skv-headless/react-native-scrollable-tab-view)

-I have it as a fork and made a pull request###,if approved great, else you guys can use it from here.
+I have it as a fork and made a [pull request 303](https://github.com/skv-headless/react-native-scrollable-tab-view/pull/303),if approved great, else you guys can use it from here.

 #Motivation:
 I really love the component that's available but there were two performance bottlenecks(may be its just for my use case, but i'm sure many share my pain)